Are African Elephants Larger Than Asian Elephants

 Promote Habitat Conservation

 Habitat loss is another major threat to elephants, particularly Asian elephants, whose habitats are often fragmented by human development and agriculture.
-Supporting organizations that work to protect and restore elephant habitats is essential.
+Still, supporting organizations that work to protect and restore elephant habitats is essential.
 These organizations often work to create wildlife corridors that connect fragmented habitats, allowing elephants to move freely between areas and access the resources they need to survive.

 Support initiatives that promote sustainable land use practices and reduce the pressure on elephant habitats.
 This can include supporting eco-tourism ventures that provide economic incentives for communities to protect forests and grasslands, as well as advocating for policies that protect critical elephant habitats from development.
 You can also support reforestation projects that help restore degraded habitats and provide elephants with new areas to roam.